AnuradhaBarnwal/demoapp/README.md

 ## To run electron app

-- First we have to build angular app using following command -install npm package: `npm i  `
+- First we have to build angular app using following command
+- install npm package: `npm i  `
-  -build :`npm run build --base-href './'  `
+- build :`npm run build --base-href './'  `

 - Run the electron app using following command
     `npm run electron-start`